North Carolina State University: Centennial Biomedical Campus

 The North Carolina State University Centennial Biomedical Campus is located 2.5 mi west of the NCSU Memorial Tower.
 North Carolina State University College of Veterinary Medicine, NC State's professional college and North Carolina's only veterinary medicine program, serves as the anchor of the Biomedical Campus.
 The 180 acre campus consists of 20 buildings including the 100000 sqft CVM Research Building where biomedical investigations in genomic sciences; vaccine development; cancer immuno-therapy; emerging and infectious zoonotic diseases; and diseases of the lung, respiratory tract, skin, and digestive system are undertaken.
 The Center for Comparative Medicine and Translational Research, the Veterinary Teaching Hospital with its clinical research and clinical trials, and the Teaching Animal Unit (TAU), which is a working farm, are also campus elements.
-The 110,000-square-foot Randall B. Terry, Jr. Companion Animal Veterinary Medical Center, completed in 2011, doubled the size of the veterinary hospital.
+The 110,000-square-foot Randall B. Terry Jr. Companion Animal Veterinary Medical Center, completed in 2011, doubled the size of the veterinary hospital.

 J. C. Raulston Arboretum is an 8 acre arboretum and botanical garden operated by NC State, and located just south of West Campus.
 It is open daily without charge.

-N.C.
-Research Campus
+NC Research Campus

-NC State is one of eight universities with a presence at the North Carolina Research Campus, a 340-acre biotechnology hub in Kannapolis, N.C.
-The university operates the Plants for Human Health Institute (PHHI), a research and education organization devoted to research involving food crops, like fruits and vegetables, and the potential health-promoting properties they convey when consumed.
+NC State is one of eight universities with a presence at the North Carolina Research Campus, a 340-acre biotechnology hub in Kannapolis, NC The university operates the Plants for Human Health Institute (PHHI), a research and education organization devoted to research involving food crops, like fruits and vegetables, and the potential health-promoting properties they convey when consumed.
 NC State's College of Agriculture and Life Sciences staffs the institute with faculty from the departments of horticultural science; food, bioprocessing and nutrition sciences; plant and microbial biology; genetics; and agricultural and resource economics.

 PHHI has both research and Cooperative Extension components.
-Dr. Mary Ann Lila is director of the Plants for Human Health Institute.
-As of May 2014, PHHI is home to around 50 faculty and staff at the N.C.
-Research Campus.
+Mary Ann Lila is director of the Plants for Human Health Institute.
+As of February 2024, PHHI is home to around 11 faculty and 70 staff at the NC Research Campus.

-N.C.
-State began operations in Kannapolis in 2007 as the Fruit and Vegetable Science Institute.
-The university was one of the first organizations to join the fledgling biotech hub that would become the N.C.
-Research Campus.
-The university's program was renamed the Plants for Human Health Institute when the N.C.
-Research Campus was officially dedicated on October 20, 2008, in order "to more accurately reflect the groundbreaking research approach the institute will take.
+NC State began operations in Kannapolis in 2007 as the Fruit and Vegetable Science Institute.
+The university was one of the first organizations to join the fledgling biotech hub that would become the NC Research Campus.
+The university's program was renamed the Plants for Human Health Institute when the NC Research Campus was officially dedicated on October 20, 2008, in order "to more accurately reflect the groundbreaking research approach the institute will take.
 Institute research will focus on identifying and making available to consumers bioactive compounds in plants that prevent and treat disease."